Testing Imprecise Hypotheses: Critical separation for the Gaussian sequence model

 \textbf{Free tolerance and interpolation regimes}

-It follows from \zcref{chebyshev_upperbound} that the debiased plug-in test \eqref{eq:debiased_plugin_test_lp} controls the type-II by $\beta$ error if Using the bounds on the expectation and variance in \zcref{lemma:bound_p_less_2}, \eqref{eq:chebyshev_control_p} is implied by where $C_1 \in(0,1/8)$ and $C_2$ is a positive constant that depends on $p$, $\alpha$ and $\beta$.
+It follows from Corollary \ref{cor:chebyshev_upperbound} that the debiased plug-in test \eqref{eq:debiased_plugin_test_lp} controls the type-II by $\beta$ error if Using the bounds on the expectation and variance in Corollary \ref{cor:bound_p_less_2}, \eqref{eq:chebyshev_control_p} is implied by where $C_1 \in(0,1/8)$ and $C_2$ is a positive constant that depends on $p$, $\alpha$ and $\beta$.
 There are two cases, depending on which term on the LHS attains the minimum.

 \textbf{Case I.} The following condition must be satisfied which is implied by where $C> 1$.
 Note that for $p\geq1$, it holds that $1-p/2 \leq 1/2$.
 Thus, the above condition reduces to

 \textbf{Case II.} The following condition must be satisfied which is implied by where $C> 1$.
 Note that $1 - p/4 \geq (3p/(3 - p)) (1/p - 1/2)$ for $1<p\leq2$; hence the above equation is implied by